 Any ambiguity or negligence in the assessment arrangements, as well as any disturbances or hindrances not caused by the student, must be corrected so that they do not adversely affect the student’s studies.

 If these regulations in some individual cases prevent the appropriate implementation of assessment or the fulfilment of students’ legal protection, an exception to these regulations may be made to the student’s benefit by a mutual agreement between the student and the instructor in question.

 The Rector issues separate guidelines concerning electronic examinations.
 In addition, the Rector issues separate guidelines on theses.

-The schools’ management boards and directors of independent institutes issue rules regarding the application of these regulations as necessary.
+The councils of faculties and directors of independent institutes issue rules regarding the application of these regulations as necessary.